sumandas27/scratchOS-Blog/src/ch01-02-writing-a-boot-sector.md

-# Writing A Boot Sector
+# Writing a Boot Sector

 Now that we have a freestanding Rust binary designed for the x86 architecture, let's run it on an x86 machine...